 One of the hooks for this volume of Ghost-Spider was the fact that Gwen Stacy started to split her time between her continuity on Earth-65 and the main Marvel Universe on Earth-616.
 This change happened as Gwen wanted to try out having a normal college life after all her Spider-Woman adventures, specifically with the aftermath of the war with Kingpin Matt Murdock, stopped her from being able to do that.
 At least that was the case on Earth-65 as everyone knows Gwen was Spider-Woman/Ghost-Spider.

 Having her identity publicly known is something that McGuire did not try to hide or erase.
 It is a part of Gwen’s character that McGuire fully embraced.
 In doing so we got to see how the weight of being a superhero, specifically one from the Spider-Family, has on someone.
 While Gwen did her best to keep up a positive outlook on things weren’t easy.
 Splitting time between her band, the MJs, and trying to still be New York City’s resident superhero wasn’t easy.
-Her relationship with Mary Jane and her bandmates in particular was a bit all over the place as Gwen was splitting her time so much she wasn’t practicing as much as the others.
+Her relationship with Mary Jane and her bandmates, in particular, was a bit all over the place as Gwen was splitting her time so much she wasn’t practicing as much as the others.

 This was made tougher with Gwen becoming a student at Empire State University on Earth-616, the same school Peter Parker is currently back at as well.
-Gwen joining Earth-616 is something that Marvel clearly wants given her popularity continuing to grow after her appearance in Spider-Man: Into the Spider-Verse.
+Gwen joining Earth-616 is something that Marvel clearly wants given her popularity continues to grow after her appearance in Spider-Man: Into the Spider-Verse.
 This status quo also helped changed things up for Gwen as she didn’t really get to have a chance to have some normalcy after graduating high school.
-She was thrusted right into all the conflicts that Kingpin Mat Murdock caused.
+She was thrust right into all the conflicts that Kingpin Matt Murdock caused.
 And you could see in her interactions with other ESU students that having the ability to go to college was something she wanted.

 Gwen’s interaction with Peter Parker was a big part of her life on Earth-616.
 This was a change of pace because Gwen and Earth-616 Peter didn’t interact much, even in the Spider-Verse events.
 The change in their dynamic with Gwen being younger while Peter was the experienced hero trying to give her some guidance was refreshing.
-Hopefully with Gwen being more of a permanent part of Earth-616 for the foreseeable future we not only get to see Gwen’s dynamic with Peter but her interact with Jessica Jones, Miles Morales, Cindy Moon, and Anya Corazon.
+Hopefully, with Gwen being more of a permanent part of Earth-616 for the foreseeable future we not only get to see Gwen’s dynamic with Peter but her interaction with Jessica Jones, Miles Morales, Cindy Moon, and Anya Corazon.

 GWEN STACY GHOST-SPIDER MEETS MILES WARREN’S JACKAL